Acander/DD2438_Assignment2/README.md

 1    1    1    1    1    1    1    1
 current convex cover boundaries, up:5, down:6, left:3, right:6
 convex cover boundary has size:6
+## Done
+Now that every free space of the original map is covered by at least one convex cover, the process stops.
+In Unity, the List<Tuple<int,int,int,int>> variable convex_cover_boundary contains the something like "up:1, down:8, left:6, right:6".
+Each colors square shown in Unity covers the "0" spaces in that particular convex cover.